 How You Do:

-Get you a cast iron pan.
-Sauté those chopped onions in a drizzle of olive oil and dollop of butter till translucent.
+If you don’t have a cast iron pan yet, purchase one.
+Sautée those chopped onions in a drizzle of olive oil and dollop of butter till translucent.
 Sprinkle with salt, add garlic.
-Stir and sauté for a couple more minutes till things starts to get sticky and you need to de-glaze.
+Stir and sautée for a couple more minutes till things starts to get sticky and you need to de-glaze.
 So use some beer or wine for that.
 Be generous with it.
 I don’t suggest cocktails however, but hey.
 Wouldn’t kill it.
 Beer and wine however would enhance it.
 Add the chopped celery.

 Moving right along…now that everything’s been prepped, (the real time is in the washing, cutting and peeling).
 Basically you can dump the ingredients into your crock willy nilly.
 Nothing will combust.
 Cover and simmer on low for about 6 hours, 8 will only make it better, 4-5 will be just fine.
 This stew is an easy lay.
 In that it can be had at various times and is always willing and ready.
 So enjoy!